andrewmoles2/rTrainIntroduction/Workshop2/rWorkshop2.md

 A vector is a set of information contained together in a specific order.

-To make a vector you combine variables using the **c** function (more on functions later); also known as concatenation.
-To call the **c** function we use brackets () with the numbers we want separated by a comma.
+To make a vector you combine variables using the `c()` function (more on functions later); also known as concatenation.
+To call the `c()` function we use brackets () with the numbers we want separated by a comma.

-The first way of making a vector is to add the arguments (numbers) you want.
+The first way of making a vector is to add the arguments you want, numbers in this case.

+Run this code chunk to test it out.

 ```r
 vect1 <- c(1,6,19,4,9)